How to write effective sales emails

-If you don’t know how to, or worse, can’t be bothered to write effective sales emails then your business will struggle.
+If you don’t know how to write effective sales emails, or worse, you can’t be bothered to, then your business will struggle.

 This has happened to me numerous times recently.
 Here’s a couple of examples, literally from the last week:

 I emailed an events company with two specific questions about show sponsorship, and received this reply:

 That was it.
 I sent a clear email asking two questions, and that was the reply I received.
 He ignored the second question, and gave a confusing answer to the first.

 How likely am I to reply to this person and spend money with them?
 Unlikely.
 In fact, it simply isn’t going to happen.
 I would have to ignore his unprofessional rushed reply, and actually chase him to clarify his answer to my first question, and ask him to answer my second question.

 He had no idea who was enquiring either – I could have been a huge potential new client for him.

 It’s also worth pointing out that I had to ask the questions in the first place because the website and sales literature was unclear.
 (Tip – if you can’t write good copy, hire someone who can).

 So what should the reply have looked like?
 How about:

 Firstly, thanks for enquiring about sponsorship at our show.